 1. Issues with Product Management

-Can you imagine issuing candy bars to your students only to have a couple of them accidently leave their box in the back seat of their car?
+Can you imagine starting a candy bar fundraiser with your students only to have a couple of them accidentally leave their box in the back seat of their car?
 Just imagine the profit that just melted away into the sunset.
 Unfortunately, most school fundraising companies won’t replace damaged product after it’s been delivered to the group.

 Many sponsors can attest to this next reason firsthand.
 After ordering the product and distributing it to their students to sell, they end up struggling to collect the money.
 If you have any doubt that your students will be able to return the money you may not want to do a direct sale fundraiser.